-EDUC 6251 • Secondary School Curriculum and Methods
+EDUC 6251 • Secondary School Curriculum and Methods for Math and Science

-Objectives, methods, materials and problems involved in teaching various subjects in the secondary schools.
+Objectives, methods, materials and problems involved in teaching math and science in the secondary schools.
 Explores methods of long and short range planning, course overviews, unit plans and lesson planning.
 Presents alternative strategies of instruction and methods of diagnosing needs and evaluating learning.
 Current approaches to classroom discipline, management, and organization are studied.